Zygmunt Rumel: War years and death

 In early summer 1943, when the Ukrainian Insurgent Army (UPA), together with local Ukrainian nationalists, began a campaign of massacres of Polish civilians in Volhynia, Rumel, who spoke Ukrainian fluently, was assigned to get in touch with leaders of the UPA and start talks, which would bring an end to the massacres.
 The order was issued by Kazimierz Banach, chief of staff of the Bataliony Chłopskie and a delegate of the Polish government-in-exile in Volhynia.

 On 7 July 1943, Rumel, together with officer Krzysztof Markiewicz (aka Czort), both dressed in military uniforms, aided by guide Witold Dobrowolski, contacted the Ukrainians.
 They were officially representing the Polish government.
 However, instead of peace talks, a different fate awaited them.
 Both were brutally tortured for three days.
 Then, on Saturday 10 July, Rumel was tied to four horses and his body ripped apart.
 Markiewicz and Dobrowolski were killed in the same manner in the village of Kustycze, near the Volhynian town of Turzyska.
-The next day, Sunday 11 July 1943, was the bloodiest day yet of the Volhynian massacres, when armed Ukrainians attacked Polish settlements and churches, killing thousands of people, including infants, women and the elderly.
+The next day, Sunday 11 July 1943, was the bloodiest day yet of the Volhynian massacres, when armed Ukrainians attacked Polish settlements and churches, killing thousands of people, including infants, women, and the elderly.

 Jarosław Iwaszkiewicz, upon hearing of Rumel's death, wrote in his diary: "He was one of our diamonds, with which we shot at the enemy.
 This diamond could have shone..."

 Works

-First Rumel's poems were published in 1934 in a school bulletin.
+The First Rumel's poems were published in 1934 in a school bulletin.
 He kept most of his work to himself, and did not aspire to have them published.
 Manuscripts of his poems were kept by his wife, who was a nurse in the Warsaw Uprising and survived the war.
-First publication of selected works of Rumel, edited by Anna Kamienska, was issued in 1975, and was highly praised by Jarosław Iwaszkiewicz who wrote: "Rumel had a mind and talent on an original scale".
+The first publication of selected works of Rumel, edited by Anna Kamienska, was issued in 1975, and was highly praised by Jarosław Iwaszkiewicz who wrote: "Rumel had a mind and talent on an original scale".

 According to Polish literary critic Bozena Gorska, Rumel's poetry was strongly influenced by the works of Juliusz Słowacki and Cyprian Kamil Norwid.
-He rarely drew inspiration from the works of Polish avant garde poets, but in some of his poems influences of Leopold Staff and Boleslaw Lesmian can be found.
+He rarely drew inspiration from the works of Polish avant-garde poets, but in some of his poems influences of Leopold Staff and Boleslaw Lesmian can be found.
 Rumel felt close to the Volhynian folk culture, and frequently used Ukrainian and Russian words.
 He also wrote about Polish historical subjects, best exemplified in his poem "The Year 1863".

 Legacy

 In 2004, Polish film director Wincenty Ronisz produced a documentary Poeta nieznany (Unknown poet), which describes the life and death of Rumel.
 Rumel is also the patron of several clubs of young Polish poets.
 However, he remains little known to the majority of Polish people.
-On 10 February 2011, Public Library in Warsaw's borough of Praga-South was named after him.
+On 10 February 2011, a Public Library in Warsaw's borough of Praga-South was named after him.
 Also, there are streets named after him in Gdańsk and Legnica.